 Good posture entails teaching the body to stand, walk, sit, and lie in positions that put the least amount of pressure on supporting muscles and ligaments.
 Continue reading for examples and instructions on how to raise, drive, sit, and sleep in the proper positions.
+The benefits of a good posture.

 What exactly is posture?